Shitting on Happiness

 A post by another Singaporean travel blogger went viral for the wrong reasons last week.
 The premise?
 ‘Singaporeans are are racist, ignorant, Instagram-obsessed sheep who are not maximising their freedom to visit 180 countries without getting a visa in advance.’

-Unsurprisingly, the said blogger removed the post due to the backlash, despite having writing about his countrymen like this for years.
+Unsurprisingly, the said blogger removed the post due to the backlash, despite writing about his fellow countrymen like this for years.
 Thankfully, for those who missed out, the Internet never forgets.

 If our dear blogger intended to spur other Singaporeans to leave their comfort zones, a sea of smugness and tired epithets drowned the message.
 Let’s quickly examine what was wrong with the post.

 A Serious Lack of Reflexiveness